 Spaces for unplanned interactions, such as this atrium and stairway at evolv1 in Waterloo, Ontario, provide opportunities for people to interact casually.

 Sustainability—zero carbon and more

-So, while we’re extremely proud of evolv1’s zero-carbon certification and net-positive energy status, that’s just one piece of a larger story.
+So, while we’re extremely proud of evolv1’s innovative approach to energy and carbon, that’s just one piece of a larger story.
 We’re really making a difference in how buildings support our communities and human wellness—something we believe is essential for a sustainable future.